matthewglover/promise-example/README.md

 - Basic callbacks: Promise.then should call resolve/reject when an async function resolves/rejects

 - Synchronous callbacks: Promise.then should call resolve/reject when a sync function resolves/rejects

+- Return a Promise - Promise.then should return a Promise